Health & Fitness App for iOS

 History: Accessing saved sessions is easier than ever.
 The history is split into three sections: charts, sessions, and food.
 Now users can separate their food sensitivity tests from the rest of their sessions.
 By selecting a saved session, the user can view their metrics in a graph, upload to MySweetbeat, Facebook or Twitter, and new capabilities now allow users to send their RR intervals in a CSV file to any email address. .

 General: This section is designed to allow the user to personalize their SweetBeatLife experience.
-Choose a heart rate monitor, change application or account settings, read through the support documents, or purchase HealthPatch materials!
+Choose a heart rate monitor, change application or account settings, and read through the support documents!